 An uncertain future

 This has strongly affected Central European countries.
 For instance, production fell by 14% year on year in Czechia.
 In Slovakia, the drop was slightly lower (7.3%).
 And it is challenging to predict what will happen in the near future.
-As the war is still unfolding and inflation is increasing, the future of the automotive market looks murky.
+As the war is still unfolding and inflation is increasing, the future of the European automotive market looks murky.

 The second challenge for the Central European automotive industry started with the “Green Deal” policy created by the European Union.
 The EU plans to reduce CO2 emissions to zero by 2050.
 One of the milestones helping to achieve this target is a ban on the sale of vehicles with combustion engines in EU countries by 2035.
 Though it is still not certain that this ban will go into effect as some countries (including automotive powerhouse Germany) oppose it.